rogerramosruiz/docker-opencv-gpu/README.md

 ## Compiling errors in WSL

-If an error occurs whilest compiling and the machine O.S is windows using WSL, it might be that WSL is RAM limited.
+If an error occurs whilst compiling and the machine O.S is windows using WSL, it might be that WSL is RAM limited.

 Either increase WSL RAM limit or compile single threaded